 Game fish size and creel limits.
 Also, Bass and Morone (striped bass) Identification Charts.

 Live shad, minnows or lures that imitate minnows often work well.
 Bank fishing with chicken livers is also a popular angling method.

-Striped bass hybrids are currently stocked in Moss Reservoir, Oak Hollow Lake, Lake Townsend, Lake Thom-A-Lex, Salem Lake and W. Kerr Scott Reservoir.
+Striped bass hybrids are currently stocked in Moss Reservoir, Oak Hollow Lake, Lake Townsend, Salem Lake and W. Kerr Scott Reservoir.